clux/facemaulers/halos-3.md

 Huge bulging blue muscles and black energy swirling inside of him. large golden cumberbud (belt).
 Blue light emits from his jaw, eyes, and it crackles from his hair (huge, windswept, crazy, even eyebrows and beard follows this style).
 Very Zeusy.

+## Lines
+She told me there would be more to come.
+TODO: lines
+I didn't believe her when she told me they would slaughter my family to get the job done.
+(Ok with world burning, mind affecting)

+TODO: lines during battle.
+It's going to take a while.

 ### Motivation
 Allied with Irae.
 Sword now in a perfect symbiotic relationship with him.
 Irae has infused the sword with properties akin to Blackrazor.
+Been around since the time of Kiaransalee, so he is infused with the powers of them.

 LVL 18 GIANT BARBARIAN RIDING A AN ANCIENT WHITE DRAGONG.
 Fryggt.